eceelango/BIT--VSD-FPGA-Mini-Maze/README.md

 VSD FPGA Based Maze Solving Robot Design and Development.
 # 🚀 VSDSquadron FPGA Mini (FM)

-This document provides an overview of the **VSDSquadron FPGA Mini (FM)** board and details the usage of essential commands in the Maze Development.
+#### This document presents a detailed walkthrough of building a Maze Solver Bot using the VSDSquadron FPGA Mini (FM) board.
+It includes essential command-line operations, PCB design schematics, and RTL code implementation, offering a complete view of the hardware and software integration process.
 ---

 ## 📋 Table of Contents